royashbrook/royashbrook.github.io/_posts/2022-05-20-Creating-an-app-to-search-and-retrieve-documents-from-azure.md

 ## Captain's log, Stardate unknown...

 Additional time passes.
 I decided to take a day to try and use the azure keyvault instead of using a file on azure.
 I will add some screenshots below and some narrative, but the TLDR; of this story is that you can't do this with a SPA app currently because Azure Keyvault does not allow CORS.
 So you have to create some kind of extra service to do this, which defeats the entire purpose of using a SPA (in my particular situation) anyway.
-But below is my journey to discovering this knowledge. =P What I ended up with is https://github.com/royashbrook/crispy-adventure an example project that pulled from a *LIST* on sharepoint for secrets.
+But below is my journey to discovering this knowledge. 😛 What I ended up with is https://github.com/royashbrook/crispy-adventure an example project that pulled from a *LIST* on sharepoint for secrets.
 Similar to the file pull I ended up using, but, you know, there it is.

 create a keyvault